SAP/spartacus-docs/_pages/fsa/fsa-updating-to-version-4.md

     "zone.js": "~0.11.4"

 **NOTE**: In order for this upgrade to proceed without any errors, you need to have the new Spartacus app directory structure in place.
-Simply changing the version in package.json is not enough.
+Simply changing the version in `package.json` file is not enough.
-For instructions on how to upgrade to Spartacus 4.0 release and create new app directory structure, see [Spartacus documentation](https://sap.github.io/spartacus-docs/updating-to-version-4/).
+For instructions on how to upgrade to Spartacus 4.0 release and create new app directory structure, see [Spartacus upgrade documentation](https://sap.github.io/spartacus-docs/updating-to-version-4/).